russsiq/laravel-docs-ru/docs/blade.md

     @yield('content', 'Default content')

 <a name="forms"></a>
-## Forms
+## Формы

 <a name="csrf-field"></a>
-### CSRF Field
+### Поле CSRF

-Anytime you define an HTML form in your application, you should include a hidden CSRF token field in the form so that [the CSRF protection](https://laravel.com/docs/{{version}}/csrf) middleware can validate the request.
+Anytime you define an HTML form in your application, you should include a hidden CSRF token field in the form so that [the CSRF protection](https://laravel.comcsrf.md) middleware can validate the request.
 You may use the `@csrf` Blade directive to generate the token field:

 ```html
 <form method="POST" action="/profile">